refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 - What are the benefits of using Refine?
 - Bootstrapping the Refine App
 - Implementing Strapi-v4 data provider
-- Creating page
+- Creating a list page
+- Handling relational data
 - CRUD operations
-- Adding authentication
-- Implementing mutation mode
+- Implementing optimistic mutation mode
 - Testing syncwithlocation feature
 <!--truncate-->